MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-overview.md

 * DLP policies apply to workspaces.
 Only workspaces hosted in Fabric or  [Premium capacities](./service-premium-what-is.md) are supported.

-* DLP semantic model evaluation workloads impact capacity.
+* DLP evaluation workloads impact capacity.
 See [CPU metering for DLP policy evaluation](#cpu-metering-for-dlp-policy-evaluation) for more information.

 * DLP policy templates aren't yet supported for Fabric DLP policies.
 When creating a DLP policy for Fabric, choose the "custom policy" option.

 * Fabric DLP policy rules currently support sensitivity labels and sensitive info types as conditions.

 * DLP policies for Fabric aren't supported for sample semantic models, [streaming datasets](../connect-data/service-real-time-streaming.md), or semantic models that connect to their data source via [DirectQuery](../connect-data/desktop-use-directquery.md) or [live connection](../connect-data/desktop-directquery-about.md#live-connections).
 This includes semantic models with mixed storage, where some of the data comes via import-mode and some comes via DirectQuery.